 Are you sick and tired of all of the TV show spoilers, conceited selfies, constant game invitations and endless photo sessions of someone’s dog/baby/vacation that you are being bombarded with 24 hours a day, 7 days a week, 365 day a year?
-If you’ve answered yes to at east one of these questions, then Unfriend Day is probably the perfect the holiday for you!
+If you’ve answered yes to at least one of these questions, then National Unfriend Day is probably the perfect the holiday for you!

-The History of Unfriend Day
+The History of National Unfriend Day

 “Unfriend”…maybe we should just start by clearing up how and when “to (un)friend” even became a verb to begin with, after hundreds of years of the word “friend” being a plain old noun you used to describe someone you had a good, close relationship with, and the word “unfriend” not even being in the realm of existence.
 Oxford Dictionary’s 2009 word of the year was, in fact, “unfriend”, which it defines as, “verb – To remove someone as a ‘friend’ on a social networking site such as Facebook.”

-Comedian Jimmy Kimmel founded Unfriend Day in 2014 to combat the growing trend of social media profiles collecting ‘friends’ like Pokemon cards, amassing a ridiculous amount of ‘friends’ they barely know at all in short periods of time.
-Getting rid of distant acquaintances on Unfriend Day can help streamline your internet experience, allowing you to use your profiles to keep in touch with people you really care about, and preserving the true definition of ‘friend.’
+Comedian Jimmy Kimmel founded National Unfriend Day in 2014 to combat the growing trend of social media profiles collecting ‘friends’ like Pokemon cards, amassing a ridiculous amount of ‘friends’ they barely know at all in short periods of time.
+Getting rid of distant acquaintances on National Unfriend Day can help streamline your internet experience, allowing you to use your profiles to keep in touch with people you really care about, and preserving the true definition of ‘friend.’

-How to Celebrate Unfriend Day
+How to Celebrate National Unfriend Day

 Are you taking all sorts of pictures of activities you should just be enjoying with your actual friends, family or significant other just so you can quickly upload them to Facebook and garner ‘likes’ from people you don’t really like too much anyway?
 As silly as these questions may sound, people replacing real human contact and interactions with ‘likes’ and so on is becoming a legitimate problem in our society.
-Take the time this Unfriend Day to make sure this is not happening in your life.
+Take the time this National Unfriend Day to make sure this is not happening in your life.